-This tag is used by DB2 Alphablox to automatically add required HTML, JavaScript $^{\text{TM}}$ and CSS code into the head section of the page.
+This tag is used by DB2 Alphablox to automatically add required HTML, JavaScript $^{\text{TM}}$, and CSS code into the head section of the page.
 When a page is rendered by the server, this tag adds CSS links to defined HTML themes and a meta tag for preventing caching.
-Remember to enter this tag into every JSP page that use Blox components.
-If this tag is not included, the page will not render properly.
+Remember to enter this tag into every JSP page that uses Blox components.
+If this tag is not included, the page does not render properly.

-In the <body> section of the page is the following line: <block-idisplay bloxRef="MyPresentBloxView"/>
+The <body> section of the page contains the following line: <blox:display bloxRef="MyPresentBloxView"/> component and add JSP scriptlets that modify the Blox components and their behavior before the Blox component is rendered in the Web browser.

-This Blox tag results in the PresentBlox specified above being rendered here.
-This enables you to make changes to a Blox component or its nested components in one place, where you may also have other Blox tags and JSP scriptlets controlling the behavior of the Blox components.
-In complex JSP files, and as you become more familiar with DB2 Alphablox, you may elect to have a DataBlox component separate from the PresentBlox tags and to add JSP scriptlets that modify the Blox components and their behavior before the Blox component is rendered in the web browser.
+This Blox tag results in the PresentBlox component specified above being rendered here.
+Using the <blook>blox:display> tag enables you to make changes to a Blox component or its nested components in one place, where you can also have other Blox tags and JSP scriptlets controlling the behavior of the Blox components.
+You can elect to have a DataBlox component that separate from the PresentBlox